Bulawayo Athletic Club

 Bulawayo Athletic Club is a sports club in Bulawayo, Zimbabwe.
-The Bulawayo Athletic Club Ground is the 12,000-capacity stadium.
+The Bulawayo Athletic Club Ground is a 12,000-capacity stadium.

 History

-The club was founded in 1894.
+The club was founded in 1894 and has been a significant venue for many international sporting events.
 Cricket is the main sport played at the club, but tennis, bowls, squash and billiards are also played.
-It has also been a significant venue for many international sporting events.

 On 12 August 2007, a fire broke out at the club, destroying the members' bar area and billiards rooms and causing damages of up to US$400,000.
 The Walkden Hall, the squash courts and the changing rooms were saved from the blaze.
 The fire was believed to have been started by an electrical fault.

 At the Hockey Africa Cup of Champions held in Bulawayo in 2014, the Bulawayo Athletic Club ladies team reached the competition's final.
 Two Bulawayo Athletic Club players were in the gold medal winning Zimbabwe ladies hockey team at the 1980 Summer Olympics in Moscow, Patricia McKillop and Helen Volk.